Black Mirror Easter Eggs You Didn't Notice

 Trending on Twitter (Hated in the Nation)

-The implants that allow the soldiers to kill in cold blood in "Men Against Fire" are part of what is referred to as the MASS Project in the episode, and it isn't the only time it gets a mention in the third season.
+The implants that allow the soldiers to kill in cold blood in "Men Against Fire" are part of what is referred to as the MASS Project, and it isn't the only time it gets a mention in the third season.
 During series closer "Hated in the Nation," policewoman Karin Parke (Kelly Macdonald) watches a UKN news report on the troubled Chancellor, and along the bottom of the screen runs a headline announcing the US military's approval of the MASS Project.
-This is just one of many previous episode Easter eggs dying to be noticed in "Hated in the Nation," the feature-length season 3 finale that references a total of seven other episodes in some shape or form.
+This is just one of many previous episode Easter eggs begging to be noticed in "Hated in the Nation," the feature-length Season 3 finale that references a total of seven "Mirror" episodes in some shape or form.

 The story follows two female detectives as they unearth a madman's plot to hack the government's artificially intelligent flower pollinating bees and use them to kill a person a day, with targets chosen via a public vote.
 These votes are cast using #DeathTo followed by the name of the person you want dead, and over the course of the episode a number of other hashtags appear on screen.
 One user wishes for #DeathTo Victoria Skillane while another wants to #FreeTheWhiteBearOne. #MASS is trending at one stage, as well as #SaituGamu, the gaming company from "Playtest" who are also revealed to be under investigation over the disappearance of a tourist on a UKN snippet.